 5.2.2.4.10 Actions upon reception of SIB9

-No UE requirements related to the contents of this SIB9 apply other than those specified elsewhere e.g. within procedures using the concerned system information, and/ or within the corresponding field descriptions.<Next modification>
+No UE requirements related to the contents of this SIB9 apply other than those specified elsewhere e.g. within procedures using the concerned system information, and/ or within the corresponding field descriptions.
+Upon receiving SIB9 with timeReferenceInfo, the UE may perform the related actions as specified in subclause 5.7.1.3.

+<Next modification>

 5.7.1 DL information transfer